vsrinivas/fuchsia/test_runner/README.md

 can watch the qemu console to see any console output written by test.
 In case of a crash, this console output will be dumped by `run_test`.

+You can also run a series of tests by supplying a JSON file describing the tests to run:
+$ $FUCHSIA_DIR/apps/modular/test_runner/tools/run_test --test_file=$FUCHSIA_DIR/apps/modular/test_runner/tools/modular_tests.json

 Troubleshooting:
 - If `run_test` is having trouble finding your qemu instance, your instance may be assigned a different IP than the default that `run_test` assumes.
 If